OpenBMB/IoA/_sources/customize/goal_submission.rst.txt

          "goal": goal,
          "max_turns": 20,
-         "team_member_names": [agent_1, agent_2] "(if you have no spcific team members, set it to None)"" "team_up_depth": "The depth of the nested team-up.
-Defaults to None.
+         "team_member_names": [agent_1, agent_2] "(if you have no spcific team members, set it to None)"" },
-         "is_collaborative_planning_enabled (bool, optional)": "Whether the collaborative planning is enabled.
-Defaults to False."
-      },
    )